teamLab Island Dance! Art Museum and Learn & Play! Future Park in Sapporo Factory | teamLab

 VERGANGENE AUSSTELLUNGs

-2017.01.01(Sun) - 01.17(Tue)Sapporo Factory, Hokkaido
+2017.1.01(Sun) - 1.17(Tue)Sapporo Factory, Hokkaido

 Flowers and People, Cannot be Controlled but Live Together – A Whole Year per Hour

 In spring in the Kunisaki Peninsula, there are many cherry blossoms in the mountains and canola blossoms at their base.
-A visit to this region led teamLab to wonder how much of these flowers were planted by people and how much of them were native to the environment.
-It was a place of great serenity and contentment.
-The expansive body of flowers is an ecosystem influenced by human intervention, and the boundary between the work of nature and the work of humans is unclear.
-Rather than nature and humans being in conflict, a healthy ecosystem is one that includes people.
-In the past, people understood that they could not grasp nature in its entirety, and that it is not possible to control nature.
-People lived more closely aligned to the rule of nature, which perhaps created a comfortable natural environment.
-We believe that these valleys hold faint traces of this premodern relationship with nature that once existed, and we hope to explore a form of human intervention based on the premise that nature cannot be controlled.
+A visit to this region led teamLab to wonder how many of these flowers were planted by people and how many of them were native to the environment.
+It was a place overflowing with flowers, a place of great serenity and contentment.
+This nature is an ecosystem influenced by human activity, making us feel that nature and humanity are not in conflict.
+Perhaps a truly comforting nature is one that encompasses human presence as part of the ecosystem.
+Based on the premise that nature cannot be completely controlled, this artwork explores human activity that lives closely aligned to the rules of nature.

 Crows are chased and the chasing crows are destined to be chased as well, Division in Perspective – Light in Dark